FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 webhook.
 So even if someone does ascertain your webhook URL, they will not be able to compromise your data integrity.

+#### Using IP address-based ACLs or allowlists to validate the source of webhooks

+Because FareHarbor uses distributed cloud computing, our servers' IP addresses may change at any moment without notice.
+Therefore **we do not recommend that our partners use ACLs or allowlists for security**.

 ## Question: Slow /availabilities/date-range/ endpoint

 The Availabilities Date Range endpoint takes too long to return, or